MichielsenM/FOAM/docs/Pipeline.md

 </details>

 ### pipe3_add_constraints
+Exclude all the models that fall outside an n-sigma error box on the spectroscopic and astrometric constraints as acceptable solutions.
-Select all the models that fall inside an n-sigma error box on the provided Teff, logg and logL.
+The models that fall inside the n-sigma error box on the provided Teff, logg and logL will be written into a new file.
 If `n_sigma_box` in the configuration is set to None, this step will be skipped.
 If `constraint_companion` is also provided in the pipeline configuration, those constraints on a binary companion are also taken into account using isochrone-clouds.
 <details>
 <summary> <b>Isochrone-clouds</b> (click to expand) </summary> <br>
 An isochrone-cloud of a model is made up of all models that have the same metallicity, an age equal within 1 timestep, and whose mass is compatible within the error margin of the observed mass ratio.
 (However other parameters can differ between models, e.g. internal mixing processes).